-- Title of Investment a working name for the project - Business Owner and Authorization Signatures - Date - Description of Proposed Investment a brief description of the investment proposed, and an initial discussion of requirements needed for ongoing Systems Team operations and maintenance support.
+- Title of Investment a working name for the project - Business Owner and Authorization Signatures - Date - Description of Proposed Investment a brief description of the investment proposed (e.g., a software development effort, a modernization of a current system, purchase of commercial-off-the-shelf (COTS) software, an integration effort, operations and maintenance strategies, etc.), and an initial discussion of requirements needed for ongoing Systems Team operations and maintenance support.
 Describe the type of project, if it qualifies as a Major IT Development Project (MITDP), and if it is cross cutting.
-For additional guidance regarding the definition of these terms, review the IT Project Request (ITPR) guidelines and instructions. - Mission Goals the appropriate agency Managing for Results (MFR) goals - Performance Gaps an evaluation and description of the current state of the agency and the current business and technical performance gaps to be addressed by the project - IT Architecture a high-level description of how the proposed project will impact the existing agency technical environment (e.g., describe how the proposed project is envisioned to be incorporated into the existing agency architecture) - IT Strategic Plans how the proposed project relates to the agency's strategic IT plans - Anticipated Benefits benefits that will accrue by implementing this project and detailed identification of the stakeholders, internal and external, who will be affected - Investment Business Case how the proposed investment is expected to support agency mission functions, a justification for the proposed investment (e.g., the investment supports simplified or redesigned work processes, reduces costs, or improves effectiveness), the magnitude and importance of the investment in relation to those goals, a discussion of the timing of the investment, and an assessment of whether other governmental agencies or State components are impacted - Rough Order of Magnitude (ROM) Funding Request a rough order of magnitude estimate for the total acquisition costs and identification of the projected funding source for the investment throughout its life cycle
+For additional guidance regarding the definition of these terms, review the IT Project Request (ITPR) guidelines and instructions. - Mission Goals the appropriate agency Managing for Results (MFR) goals - Performance Gaps an evaluation and description of the current state of the agency and the current business and technical performance gaps to be addressed by the project - IT Architecture a high-level description of how the proposed project will impact the existing agency technical environment (e.g., describe how the proposed project is envisioned to be incorporated into the existing agency architecture) - IT Strategic Plans how the proposed project relates to the agency's strategic IT plans - Anticipated Benefits benefits that will accrue by implementing this project and detailed identification of the stakeholders, internal and external, who will be affected - Investment Business Case how the proposed investment is expected to support agency mission functions, a justification for the proposed investment (e.g., the investment supports simplified or redesigned work processes, reduces costs, or improves effectiveness), the magnitude and importance of the investment in relation to those goals, a discussion of the timing of the investment, and an assessment of whether other governmental agencies or State components are impacted - Rough Order of Magnitude Funding Request a rough order of magnitude estimate for the total acquisition costs and identification of the projected funding source for the investment throughout its life cycle